 |DefNew + iCMS||-XX:+CMSIncrementalMode -XX:+UseConcMarkSweepGC -XX:-UseParNewGC|

-Options for tuning mixed garbage collection, that is, organizing both young- and old-generation collections.
+Options (already noted above) for tuning mixed garbage collection, that is, organizing both young- and old-generation collections.